🚀 60,538+ downloads

 You write business software

 The last Go Survey shows that 75% of respondents write API/RPC services, and 45% use Go for web programming.
-We guess most of these applications are not trivial.
+Most of these applications are not trivial.

 What's inside the book

 It's 2017, and we join a startup.
-We work full-time in Go now, which starts getting popular.
+We work full-time in Go, which is starting to take off.

 It's an exciting time, as we're about to kick off an ambitious greenfield project.
 We're determined to do the impossible: add features quickly and keep the application maintainable.